Louisville Whiplash Car Accident Lawyer

 When you have an experienced car accident attorney on your side, you can set the agenda.
 Instead of insurance companies or their lawyers telling you what to do, you are in charge.
 That’s why we want to meet with you.

-The dedicated Louisville whiplash injury attorneys at the Whaley Law Firm have the experience and the expertise you need to build a strong legal case.
+The dedicated Louisville whiplash attorneys at the Whaley Law Firm have the experience and the expertise you need to build a strong legal case.
 We know how the legal system works in Kentucky.
 We know how to investigate auto accidents.
 That’s why we consistently obtain sizable settlements and verdicts for injury victims.
-Case results truly matter here.
+Case results truly matter here, and you deserve compensation for your medical expenses, pain and suffering, lost wages, and more.

 Get the law firm that knows how to win.
 Contact us and schedule a free case evaluation at our Louisville office.
 Call 866-703-7575 or schedule an appointment online.
 The sooner you talk to us, the sooner we can help you get your life back on track.